Suryanarayan-das135/python-tasks/README.md

 task 5: Factorial of a no.

 task 6: find sqaure root, log, sign of a no Using the Math Module .

+Assignment:4

+task 7: Read a File and Handle Errors.

+task 8: Write and Append Data to a File.